 Contact Lenses: Frequently Asked Questions

-If you are new to wearing contact lenses, you may have questions about how to care for your contact lenses, where or how to buy contact lenses, or just curious about and your vision.
-Here are four frequently asked questions that contact wearers ask during an eye exam.
+If you are new to wearing contact lenses, you may have questions about how to care for your contact lenses, where or how to buy contact lenses, contact lens prescriptions, or just curious about your vision.
+Get answers to these four frequently asked questions that contact wearers ask during an eye exam.

 Unfortunately, there is no standard number of hours or days before a person gets used to wearing contact lenses; it varies from person to person.
-However, most people often say that they are used to how contact lenses feel in their eyes after a few days.
-After wearing your contact lenses for one or two weeks, most people have adjusted to the routine of putting in their contact lenses and taking them out.
-If after a week, you are still having discomfort wearing your contacts, you may want to get in touch with your eye doctor.
+While getting used to wearing contact lenses you can expect mild blurriness, eye fatigue, and discomfort.
+However, most people often say they are used to how contact lenses feel in their eyes after a few days.
+After wearing contact lenses for one or two weeks, most people have adjusted to the routine of putting in their contact lenses and taking them out.
+If after a week you are still having discomfort wearing your contacts, you may want to get in touch with your eye doctor.
 Your eye doctor may recommend a different type of contact lens that might be more comfortable for you.

 Using water to clean your contacts may seem like a safe alternative, but it is not!
 You should not clean your contact lenses with tap water.
 Your contact lenses absorb whatever liquid they come in contact with.
 Water can contain impurities that your contacts could absorb.
 If you put a contaminated contact lens into your eye, you could develop a serious eye infection.
 Stick to the sterile contact lens solutions and cleansers that are recommended for your contact lenses.

 You may realize that your vision could be improved if you had glasses or contact lenses.
-Although there are many options for purchasing contact lenses, online or in a physical store, a contact lens prescription is required in order to buy contacts.
+Although there are many options for purchasing contact lenses, online or in a physical store, a contact lens prescription from an eye doctor is required in order to buy contacts.

 Eye prescriptions are usually good for one calendar year.
-The main reason you need a prescription is due to the fact that contact lenses are considered a medical device by the Food and Drug Administration.
+The main reason you need a prescription is because contact lenses are considered a medical device by the Food and Drug Administration.
 The contact lenses you will buy will need to be compatible with your vision needs.
 Schedule a contact lens eye exam with your eye doctor to ensure that you get the contact lenses that are best for you.

-Save on a Contact Lens Eye Exams with VSP Vision Insurance
+Save on a Contact Lens Eye Exam with VSP® Individual Vision Insurance

 Disclaimer: Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.